docs-dibris/docs-dibris.github.io/docs/Computer Science Workshop/csw26.md

 - **Start time:** 11:45 AM
 - **Duration:** 1 hour and 15 minutes
 - **Location:** Room 323 (conference room), 3rd floor

+After the keynote and before the lunch break, PhD students having a poster in Poster Session 2 will give a flash presentation of their work, to encourage participants to attend the poster session and interact with them during lunch.

 #### Abstract
 TBD